api3dao/vitepress-docs/docs/reference/airnode/latest/developers/requesters-sponsors.md

   sponsorWallet for each Airnode was derived with the same `sponsorAddress` the sponsorWallets are different since they are derived using the airnode's xpub plus the `sponsorAddress`.
-The sponsor must fund both wallets separately using the unique `sponsorWalletAddress` of the two sponsorWallets.
+The sponsor must fund both wallets separately using the unique `sponsorWallet` address of the two sponsorWallets.

 ### Things to Remember